CastalioPodcast/castaliopodcast.github.io/content/episodes/114-mariatta-wijaya-cpython.rst

     <div class="clearfix"></div>

-We went through the following topics:
+During this interview we covered the following topics:

 * What is her involvement with movies and animation.
-* How her did become a Python Core Developer.
+* How she became a Python Core Developer.
-* What is a PEP (Python Enhancement Proposal) and how the process of writing, submitting and get it approved is.
-Also how is Guido's role in the PEPs review process.
+* What is a PEP (Python Enhancement Proposal) and what is the process of writing, submitting and getting it approved.
+Also, what is the Guido's role in the PEPs review process.
-* Interesting PEPs: some that her liked and was accepted and some which did not.
+* Interesting PEPs: some that she liked and was accepted and some which did not.
-* Does f-strings contradicts the Zen of Python "one way of doing things" quote?
+* Does f-strings contradict the Zen of Python "one way of doing things" quote?
-* Is python community a well document project?
-The texts formats chosen by Python community could be at fault?
+* Is Python community a well documented project?
+The text formats chosen by Python could be at fault?
-* How a new contributor can get started contributing to the documentation effort and what is the tasks that needs help.
+* How a new contributor can get started contributing to the documentation effort and what are the tasks that need help.
-* Creation of the game called tic_tac_taco_pizza and the reason of choosing flit instead of plain setuptools.
+* Creation of the game called tic_tac_taco_pizza and the reason for choosing flit instead of plain setuptools.
 * How is the PyCascades event itself, what type of talks should one expect to see and is it too late to submit talks?